TuikkaTommi/portfolio/README.md

 ### [Angular - managing logins/user-actions](https://github.com/TuikkaTommi/portfolio/tree/main/Angular/logins)

+Part of our Ticorporate project DigiMajakka.
 The services handle logging in/out of an Angular application, registering a new user, managing and decoding jwt-tokens and managing localstorage.
 The services interact with a server over http-requests.
 The login-component holds the login-form and its functionalities and register-component holds the registration-form.

 ### [Serverless-framework backend for car-rentals](https://github.com/TuikkaTommi/portfolio/tree/main/Serverless-AWS/car-rental-backend)